 Wrongful Death Compensation after a Barge or Tugboat Accident in Louisiana

 In the tragic event that a person dies in a barge, tugboat or other maritime accident, his or her loved ones have the right to seek compensation for wrongful death.
 The money damages available in these cases is similar to what the person would have been able to seek had he or she survived the accident.

 Although no amount of money can ever replace a loved one, a wrongful death claim can help resolve some of the financial certainty that often comes with a fatal accident.
-A Louisiana barge accident lawyer at our firm can help you pursue a claim.
+A Louisiana maritime injury attorney at our firm can help you pursue a claim.

-Louisiana Tugboat Accident Lawyer Shares Immediate Steps to Take After an Accident
+Louisiana Maritime Injury Lawyer Shares Immediate Steps to Take After an Accident

 If you or a loved one has been injured in a maritime accident in Louisiana, time is of the essence.
 It is vital that you consult an experienced Louisiana barge accident lawyer before accepting a settlement from your employer or an insurer.

 There are a number of additional steps that you can take to make sure that your rights are protected and that you are treated fairly.

 You must be sure to report the accident to your employer and get a written report signed by the employer.
 This is an important step in the process of showing that the accident happened on the job and ensuring that the information that the employer and insurer has is accurate.
 Employers and their insurers often point to gaps in the time from when the accident happened to when a worker reported it to argue that the worker was actually injured outside of his or her job.

 Before getting the report signed, make sure that it accurately reflects what happened.
-If your employer gives you an inaccurate report, consult a Louisiana tugboat accident lawyer and respond in writing.
+If your employer gives you an inaccurate report, consult a Louisiana maritime injury lawyer and respond in writing.
 Even if the report is accurate, it is often helpful to prepare your own written statement detailing the accident as soon as possible after the accident occurs.